1. Do I have to be an ACCUTE member to submit a paper or proposal? Can I join later on?

 5. Can I submit to the General CFP as well as to another sort of session?

-However, you are restricted to having ONE paper on the ACCUTE program.
-If you are chosen for a member or joint organized session, your other submission(s) will be withdrawn.
-Exceptions are made for executive-organized panels (such as the CPC panels) and roundtables.
+You may be selected to present more than one paper at the conference, but please be aware that scheduling constraints may require us to limit the number of acceptances any one presenter receives.
+Exceptions are made for Creative Writing Collective panels, Board-Organized panels (such as the CPC panels) and roundtables.
 Another exception is the Christianity and Literature Study Group: you may appear on their program and on the larger ACCUTE program as well.

 6. What sorts of topics are permitted?